A Walking Tour and History of Ipswich

 34 North Main: William Pulcifer a dry goods storekeeper built this Federal-era house / storefront in 1836.
 It is the only brick residence in the Meetinghouse Green historic District.

-22 North Main the Agawam house Nathaniel Treadwell built the second Treadwell Inn here in 1806 and kept his tavern until 1818, after which Moses Treadwell continued the business.
+22 North Main the Agawam House: Nathaniel Treadwell built the second Treadwell Inn here in 1806 and kept his tavern until 1818, after which Moses Treadwell continued the business.
 For over one hundred years it was the town’s first-class hotel.
 President Monroe was a guest; Daniel Webster often stayed there while in town for sessions of the local court.
-In the late1800′s it was modernized with a mansard roof and other Victorian embellishments and renamed the Agawam house.
-It closed in the 1920′s and is now an apartment housing.
+In the late 1800′s it was modernized with a mansard roof and other Victorian embellishments and renamed the Agawam house.
+The hotel closed in the 1920′s and is now an apartment housing.

-The Colonial Building at 22 North Main Street was built in 1904 as a failed commercial attempt by the Feoffees of the Little Neck Trust.
+The Colonial Building at 22 North Main Street was built in 1904 as a commercial attempt by the Feoffees of the Little Neck Trust.
 One floor of the building was rented by the School Board in 1907 to accommodate the 9th grade.
+It has been an apartment building for several decades.

 First Congregational Church.
 When the Winthrop group of thirteen settlers came to Ipswich, “upon ascending the hill above the river they found an outcropping ledge of goodly extent, forming a sort of natural platform, and upon this rock they built their church.”
 This is the fifth church on this spot.
 The previous historic Gothic Revival church was hit by lightning in 1965, burned and had to be torn down.
 This green has always been the religious and governmental heart of Ipswich.
 A meeting-house was built here by 1636.
 The original church was surrounded by a high wall to protect them from the ever-present danger of Indian attacks.
 Nearby were the stocks and whipping post.